In this article:

 Once you know how you've been spending your money, take some time to set goals on how you want to manage your money going forward.

-Set goals that require you to stretch a little, but keep in mind that it can take time to develop the habits you want to have.
-It's easy to underestimate certain expenses, even if you have past data to back up your assumptions, so make adjustments as you get used to the process.
+Set specific, measurable, achievable, realistic and timely (SMART) goals that require you to stretch a little, but keep in mind that it can take time to develop the habits you want to have.
+It's easy to underestimate certain expenses, even if you have information to back up your assumptions.
+Make adjustments based on the reality of your budget as you get used to the process.

 4. Track Your Spending